qassemoquab/nnbhwd/README.md

 - is very memory-hungry, and will work faster if there is a lot of free memory.
 - should not crash if the amount of free memory is low (it tries to adjust itself)
 - survives all kinds of paddings, strides, kernel sizes...
+- is not optimized for gradInput computation in the Layer-1 RGB case (I don't need it).

 How to install :